If you want to have a VBAC, do you need to have an epidural? Does a VBAC with epidural raise your risk of a repeat C-section?

 - Counter pressure from your support person(s): Receiving counter pressure on the hips, back, sacrum, or knees may eliminate some of the intensity during a contraction’s peak.

-- Water: Taking a bath or shower has been described as nature’s epidural by many birthing parents.
+- Water: Taking a bath or shower has been described as nature’s epidural by many moms.

 - Changing positions: This not only helps with the progression of labor but also helps with coping.
 A baby may be in a position that intensifies contractions more than it would in others, so changing things can help take some of that discomfort away.